How can Republicans still support Donald Trump now that there is proof of collusion between his 2016 presidential campaign and Russia?

 Threat to the country

-A few years ago, the Pew Research Center asked Democrats and Republicans about their views of the other party and found that 36 percent of Republicans don’t just have an unfavorable view of Democrats but see them as a threat to the country.
+Three years ago, the Pew Research Center asked Democrats and Republicans about their views of the other party and found that 36 percent of Republicans don’t just have an unfavorable opinion of Democrats but see them as a threat to the country.

 27 percent of Democrats said the same about Republicans.

-I don’t believe Pew has asked the same question more recently, but I wouldn’t be surprised if those figures have gone up.
+I don’t believe Pew has asked the same question more recently, but I wouldn’t be surprised if those numbers have gone up.

 Distorted view of reality

 The average Republican voter, who listens to conservative talk radio and watches Fox News, has a distorted view of reality.
-To them, the Clinton email scandal was real but the Trump-Russia scandal is a fabrication of liberal journalists.
+To them, the Clinton email scandal was real but the Trump-Russia scandal is a fabrication.